terrorizer1980/telegramd/README.md

 Please report bugs, concerns, suggestions by issues.

 ## Notes
-Chatengine is not a commercial project, only supports mtproto API layer 86, and only supports private chats and small groups.
+Telegramd is not a commercial project, only supports mtproto API layer 86, and only supports private chats and small groups.

 If need enterprise edition, please PM the [author](https://t.me/benqi) or download clients from [nebula.chat](https://nebula.chat) .